A 5-Minute Baduanjin Starter

 That does not mean Baduanjin is not for you.
 It may just mean:

-• you need a few more repetitions
+- you need a few more repetitions before the practice starts to feel familiar

-• the time of day was wrong
+- the time of day created too much friction

-• you were still trying to "perform" the practice instead of feeling it
+- you were still trying to "perform" the practice instead of feeling it

 Share